'Millennial Farmer' Gives His Nearly 1M YouTube Subscribers A Glimpse At Life In Rural Minnesota

 LOWRY, Minn.
 (WCCO) — A farmer in western Minnesota has a YouTube channel that’s approaching 1 million subscribers.
 Zach Johnson farms near the town of Lowry, but he’s best known for what he posts online.

-During harvest season, Zach Johnson gravitates towards two things — his crops and his camera.
-It’s why he’s known as the Millennial Farmer.READ MORE: 'I Thought The Defendant Was An Active Shooter': Shooting Victim Testifies at Kyle Rittenhouse Trial
+During harvest season, Johnson gravitates towards two things — his crops and his camera.
+It’s why he’s known as the Millennial Farmer.READ MORE: 1 Hurt In Brooklyn Park Shooting

 “I’m 37, so I’m an elderly millennial,” Johnson said.

-Millennial Farmer also happens to be the name of the YouTube channel Zach started five years ago.
+Millennial Farmer also happens to be the name of the YouTube channel he started five years ago.
 At first, he just wanted to give people a glimpse into rural America.

 “I had one video do 100,000 views in the first week, which at the time was just crazy,” Johnson said.